Pommaq/amdgpu-fancontrol-python3.7/README.md

 # amdgpu-fancontrol-python3.7
-This is a WIP fancontrol script for controlling gpu fanspeeds. many features are missing due to it's early status.
+This is a WIP python fancontrol script for controlling gpu fanspeeds. many features are missing due to it's early status.
 Planned features are:
   * Automatic card detection
     - automatic detection of max and min speeds
   * Configuration files
   * Multi-GPU support

+It will attempt to keep gpu temperature around 60 degrees Celcius, keeping fanspeeds low if the temperature is beneath 60 degrees and is not increasing.
+This makes for a more silent system overall.